-Macedonia mining: Euromax Resources, Ilovica-Shtuka Project Gets ESIA approved by Ministry of Environment24.
-February 2017. / Mining
+Macedonia mining: Euromax Resources, Ilovica-Shtuka Project Gets ESIA approved by Ministry of Environment, Mining

 Euromax Resources obtained the approval of the Strategic Environmental Impact Assessment by the Macedonian Ministry of Environment within the process of the urbanization of the mine footprint.